Language Prompt for Autonomous Driving: Related Work

 \textbf{Referring Expression Understanding.} Given a language prompt, the goal of referring expression understanding is to localize the described objects using boxes or masks, which shares a similar idea with our prompt-based driving benchmark.
 The initiation of datasets like RefCOCO/+/g~\cite{yu2016modeling} has helped stimulate interest in this field.
 These datasets use succinct yet unambiguous natural language expressions to ground a visual region within an image.
-Liu \etal further improve this dataset by allowing it to support expressions that refer to unlimited target objects~\cite{liu2023gres}.
-VID-Sentence~\cite{chen2019weakly}, developed from the ImageNet video object detection dataset~\cite{russakovsky2015imagenet}, annotates sentence descriptions for each video sequence, leading to a video-based referring understanding dataset.
+Some follow-up works further improve this dataset by allowing it to support expressions that refer to unlimited target objects~\cite{liu2023gres,chen2019weakly}.
 Besides, Refer-DAVIS$_{16/17}$~\cite{khoreva2019video} and Refer-Youtube-VOS~\cite{seo2020urvos} are another two popular video-based referring expression understanding benchmarks supporting video object segmentation.
 A recent work in the field called GroOT~\cite{nguyen2023type} expands the large-scale multi-object tracking dataset TAO~\cite{dave2020tao} to support referring understanding.